The Business of Education

 By Bob Goodman

 I entered the teaching profession after a 20-year career in the business world.
 I served as president and chief executive officer of several electronics companies; the largest of those companies employed more than 1,000 people, located in a half dozen countries, and generated about $500 million in annual sales.
 In each case, I was employed to repair a failing business; in each case the company was returned to a profitable state within a year or two.
+Finding the value of the business in such cases is necessary to know what needs to be done according to Exit Guide.

 After becoming a teacher, I often met people who shared with me that they were excited about the idea that I would bring a “business approach” to education.
 It would soon become clear, however, that they were picturing a methodology that has not been used in business for decades, at least not in the businesses with which I was familiar.
 They imagined a cut-throat environment where employees are summarily dismissed for their results; where employees are in constant competition for bonuses and higher positions; where short-term results are constantly measured and mechanically used to punish or reward.